jeffcarp/talks/1-thinking-with-angular.md

 ## Scope

 Wherever you are in Angular, you're always within a scope.
-The scope directly within `ng-app` is the `$rootScope`.
-Scopes can also be nested, like in the case of controllers.
+The scope directly within `ng-app` is called `$rootScope`.
+When you declare a controller, it creates its own scope.

 In the case of our `guestCatName` variable above, we're not in a controller or directive, so the scope we're in is `$rootScope`.
 When we typed `{{guestCatName}}` in the root of our app, Angular tried looking up `$rootScope.guestCatName` and came up with `undefined`, which is why it rendered nothing.